chouring/chouring/README.md

 *If you don't manage chinese,don't worry!
 Better content and most code is recorded in GitHub in English. :star:*

-*I'm very excited to get your follow and star! :star:*

 *Wish you Follow the love, find the value, realize yourself and live a regretless life.:star:*